 Main Symptoms of Uterine Senerchia

 One of the biggest problems for a woman to discover that she has this type of problem is that the uterine synechiae are asymptomatic, that is, they do not present any changes that make the woman feel that she has a problem.
+To overcome the pregnancy problem there are several prescriptive method to get the pregnancy like fertility pills for women.
 However, there are some small signs that may indicate that something is wrong with the uterus.
 Some of them are: Problems with menstrual fluid such as amenorrhea, dysmenorrhea and hypomenorrhea;

 Problems in pregnancy.

 Often it is some of these signs that makes the woman discover that she has this condition.
 If a pregnant woman discovers that she has a uterine sinus, she has a risky pregnancy and needs special care so that she does not develop any more problems during pregnancy.